nrabulinski/functionate/README.md

 ~~(Please don't use this in any real-world project)~~
 ## Why shouldn't I use this?
-If the fact that you have to enable unstable features still doesn't convince you, here's why you should stay away from this (or any other simillar patters) in any real project:
+If the fact that you have to enable unstable features still doesn't convince you, here's why you should stay away from this (or any other simillar patterns) in any real project:
 - It introduces ambiguity - What does this code do?
 Where do I find the implementation?
 Why am I calling a struct?
 - It promotes rust anti-patterns - Rust doesn't allow you to, for example, overload functions in classical sense for a reason.
 You shouldn't try to do it.